obonaventure/cnp3/book/network/ipv4.rst

 .. index :: 0.0.0.0, 127.0.0.1, private IPv4 addresses, link local IPv4 addresses

-.. sidebar:: Special IPv4 addresses
+.. note:: Special IPv4 addresses

  Most unicast IPv4 addresses can appear as source and destination addresses in packets on the global Internet.
 However, it is worth to note that some  blocks of IPv4 addresses have a special usage as described in :rfc:`3330`.
 These include :